Business process mapping is an essential tool used to design, document, and communicate the flow of work within an organization.

 Process mapping and the overarching practice of Business Process Management is more important than ever before.

 Organizations, to deliver superior customer experiences, are embarking upon Digital Transformation initiatives.
 COVID 19 has also driven companies to transform how they provide services.
+Just be aware of the key reasons why digital transformations fail.

 Processes are analogous to blueprints and are essential to building any successful Digital Transformation.